PyIRoGlass Documentation

 np.ndarray

-Calculates thickness of glass wafers based on the refractive index of the glass and the positions of the peaks or troughs in the FTIR spectrum.
+Calculates thickness of the wafer(s) based on the refractive index of the wafer and the positions of the peaks or troughs in the FTIR spectrum.
 Thicknesses for each interference fringe, starting at both the peaks and troughs of the fringes are determined.
 These thicknesses are then averaged over the interval of interest.

 Parameters: